Parenting has permanently changed my body.

 I’m talking about my nose.
 Specifically, the bridge of my nose.

-Which, for the past few years, has been in a constant state of ache due to an infant, then a toddler, and now another infant, head-butting me so squarely that I see stars sparkle and twittering birds circle round my head like a Disney cartoon.
+Which, for the past few years, has been in a constant state of ache due to an infant, then a toddler, and now another infant, smacking my face so squarely that I see stars sparkle and twittering birds circle round my head like a Disney cartoon.